 CFS Component Placement Diagram.
-The illustration supplied by the CFS component manufacturer identifying the location assumed for each of the CFS component assemblies which references each individually designated CFS component design drawing.
+The illustration (i.e., drawing or 3D digital model) identifying the location of each of the CFS component assemblies.

 CFS Structural Framing.
 The elements of the structural frame, as given in Section B1 of this Code of Standard Practice.